Skip to main content

 • character development

-• “This is a hack and slash game through and through, with no character development as it is all pre-structured.
-Normal setting dungeons range from 2 hours to about 4 hours; there are save points, but it's not very engaging.”
+• “This is a hack and slash game through and through; there is no character development as it is all pre-structured.
+Normal setting dungeons range from 2 to about 4 hours, and while there are save points, they feel lackluster.”

 • “At the moment, I can't say this is a game for people who like to dig deeply into character development, like in Path of Exile.”